The five steps that make up the design thinking process: Empathize, Define, Ideate, Prototype, and Test.

 The ideation stage flows between idea generation and evaluation, but it’s important that each process remains separate from each other.
 When it’s time to generate ideas, do so quickly without focusing on the quality or feasibility of the idea for now.
 You never know whether infeasible ideas can inspire someone else.
 Consider activities like sketching during the ideation process.
 It’s not necessary to be a skilled artist.
 As long as you can draw boxes, arrows, and stick figures, you can communicate an idea through sketching.

 After ideas are collected, move into the evaluation phase.
 This is where you can go around the room and discuss the ideas presented to get clarification if needed.
 One method to quickly evaluate ideas is the dot vote approach.
 Each person is provided with a limited number of dot stickers that they place on the idea they think is worth pursuing.
 The top idea or ideas with the most votes (dots) move into the next step to be prototyped.
+To learn more techniques, sign up for the course.

 Design Thinking Process Step #4: Prototype